-If you thought "soft maple" was a maple species, think again.
-The label refers to the quality of the tree's wood.
-Maples labeled soft are those that seem to shoot up overnight, including garden-friendly landscape trees such as bigleaf (Acer macrophyllum) in zones 5 through 9, red maple (Acer rubrum) in zones 3 through 9, and silver maple (Acer saccarinum) in zones 4 through 9.
-The rapid plant-cell growth creates wood that can break in wind or ice-storms, although many of these glorious trees stand straight and fully branched all their lives.
+"Soft maple" isn't a maple species.
+The term refers to the quality of a maple tree's wood.
+Maples labeled "soft" are the fast-growing species that seem to shoot up overnight, including garden-friendly landscape trees such as bigleaf (Acer macrophyllum) in U.S. Department of Agriculture plant hardiness zones 5 to 9, red maple (Acer rubrum) in zones 3 to 9, and silver maple (Acer saccarinum) in zones 4 to 9.
+The rapid plant-cell growth creates wood that can break in wind or ice-storms, although many of these glorious trees stand straight, tall and fully branched for decades.

-When you hear someone talk about hard maple, think: "hard to break."
-The limbs and trunks of these trees grow slowly and thus have time to develop solid structures.
-Because of this, hard maple specimens might be better landscape trees for areas with windy winters or frequent ice storms.
-Only one species is in the "hard" category: the rock-star of the group, sugar maple (Acer saccharum).
-Sugar maple, famous for the sugar made from its sap, is the national tree of Canada and thrives in USDA zones 4 through 8.
+When someone mentions hard maple, think "hard to break."
+The limbs and trunks of these trees grow slowly enough that they have time to develop solid structures.
+Hard maple specimens make better landscape trees for areas with windy winters or frequent ice storms.
+Only one species is in the hard category however: the rock-star of the maple family, sugar maple (Acer saccharum).
+Famous for its sweet sap, sugar maple is the national tree of Canada and thrives in USDA zones 4 to 8.
 Some sources add a second tree to the list of hard maple: black maple (Acer saccharum subsp. nigrum or Acer nigrum).
-However, it is generally considered a subspecies of sugar maple.
-It looks like the sugar maple with slightly darker bark, grows in the same conditions and the same hardiness zones.
+However, it is generally considered a subspecies of sugar maple rather than a species in its own right.
+It looks similar to the sugar maple, with slightly darker bark, and grows in the same conditions.

 Sugar maple is a landscape standout.
-If you're lucky enough to have this forest giant in your backyard, recognition won't be a big problem.
-This magnificent tree grows to 110 feet tall, with a branch-spread of 75 feet, but it takes it time doing so, averaging only a foot of height growth and 0.2 inch of diameter growth every year for the first three or four decades.
-Recognize a young sugar maple by the leaves, dark green on top and pale beneath, arranged in a single (simple) pattern on opposite sides of a twig.
+If you're lucky enough to have this forest giant in your backyard, recognition won't present a big problem.
+This magnificent tree grows 80 feet tall when cultivated, but it takes its time doing so, averaging only a foot of height growth and 0.2 inch of diameter growth per year for the first three or four decades.
+Recognize a young sugar maple by the leaves--dark green on top and pale beneath, arranged in a single (simple) pattern on opposite sides of a twig.

-One soft maple resembles the sugar maple to the point of potential confusion: the red maple.
+One soft maple resembles the sugar maple enough to create potential confusion: the red maple.
 It too climbs up to scrape the sky, produces reddish new growth and creates fall foliage fireworks as its dying leaves turn scarlet and gold.
 You can distinguish the red maple from the sugar maple by its growing conditions: the former likes wet soil, the latter well-drained soil.
-But the leaves also provide powerful evidence.
-If the space between leaf lobes is serrated and in a V-shape, the tree is a red maple; if smooth and in a U-shape, it's a sugar maple.
-In addition, all soft maple trees grow fast, can lose branches in wind, and have thin bark rather than the thick, dark, vertically grooved bark of sugar maple.
+But the leaves also provide telling evidence.
+If the space between leaf lobes is serrated and in a V-shape, the tree is a red maple.
+If that space is in a smooth U-shape, it's a sugar maple.
+In addition, red maple, like all soft maple trees, grows fast and has thin bark rather than the thick, dark, vertically grooved bark of sugar maple.